7 Hidden Signs Your Nervous System Is Completely Dysregulated

 5. Intense Reliance on "Substances" to Change States

+One of the most subtle symptoms of a dysregulated nervous system is the inability to unwind naturally.
 If a healthy person wants to relax, they simply sit down and close their eyes.
 If a dysregulated person wants to relax, they require a chemical intervention.

 If you physically cannot "turn off" after work without three glasses of wine, or if you cannot possibly wake up your brain in the morning without aggressive amounts of caffeine, your nervous system is broken.
 You are using external chemicals (alcohol as a depressant to force parasympathetic, caffeine as a stimulant to force sympathetic) to manually shift the gears that your body forgot how to shift on its own.